-When an organization is going through change (however initiated), its ability to strategically leverage Learning & Development (L&D) to accelerate the business through the cycle of change can be a key, strategic differentiator.
+When an organization is going through change (however it is initiated), its ability to strategically leverage Learning & Development (L&D) to accelerate the business through the cycle of change can be a key, strategic differentiator.

 Employees who feel satisfied and successful are more engaged and perform at a higher level.
-This final stage of satisfaction and success is rarely achieved automatically without deliberate planning, action and accountability.
+This final stage of satisfaction and success is rarely achieved automatically without deliberate planning, action, and accountability.

-Peak performance delivers desired and planned organizational strategic results.
+Peak performance delivers desired and planned strategic organizational results.
 L&D can:

 - Prepare an organization to help balance overt optimism and lessen the depths of unfounded pessimism

-- Build competencies at the individual and organizational levels, speeding both through the typical downward drop, and accelerating movement toward peak performance
+- Build competencies at the individual and organizational levels, speeding both through the typical downward drop and accelerating movement toward peak performance

 Viewed this way, L&D must be considered a strategic initiative and priority integral to any change event.
-So what do we need to do to strategically leverage L&D to maximize its strategic impact?
+So what do we need to do to leverage L&D to maximize its strategic impact?

 - Leadership / Stakeholder sponsorship: There must be continuous leadership/stakeholder sponsorship from both the enterprise and the business directly impacted by the change events.
 Identifying the leadership/stakeholder sponsorship can be complex and challenging in a matrix organization.
 For success, the business partner and/or owners must be an active sponsor throughout the entire process.

 - Building the project definition early is important: The Learning Function must be actively connected to the changing business operations and related workforce needs.
-All involved in the process must define the project charter, with clear objectives and priorities.
+All involved in the process must define the project charter with clear objectives and priorities.
 This planning is critical and must be done very early in the process.

-- Understand the gaps you are trying to fill: All leaders involved need to reassess business strategies, operating models and the required skills, competencies and capabilities to address current and future operating gaps.
+- Understand the gaps you are trying to fill: All leaders involved need to reassess business strategies, operating models, and the required skills, competencies, and capabilities to address current and future operating gaps.
 This is not about being creative in identifying current or trendy topics for L&D. It is about developing L&D programs that fill the needed gaps in your talent pool to execute the strategy, build confidence in your workforce and have them engage in the strategy because they know how to do their jobs.

 - Develop measures to assess and connect changed behaviors and skills: There must be accountability for change in behaviors aligned to strategic outcomes with both measures and follow-up for accountability.
 Consideration should be given to motivation testing and feedback to measure what motivates people and how to impact the potential level of engagement.
 Adjustment, when necessary, should also be built into the process.
-This will provide a mechanism for accountability, but also an understanding of how to support and sustain the change or strategy through other programs like rewards and recognition.
+This will provide a mechanism for accountability and an understanding of how to support and sustain the change or strategy through other programs like rewards and recognition.

-Download our checklist, Critical Success Factors for High Impact Learning & Development, to see what is necessary to increase the business impact of L&D at your company.
+Download our checklist, Critical Success Factors for High Impact Learning & Development, to see what is necessary to increase the impact of L&D at your company.